Americans with Disabilities Act Notice

 It is the intent of the Nebraska Legislature to comply with the provisions of the Americans with Disabilities Act (ADA).
 Therefore, the Executive Board of the Legislative Council has adopted the following policy:

-It is the policy of the Legislative Council not to discriminate against a qualified individual with a disability because of such disability with regard to job application procedures, the hiring, advancement, or discharge of employees, employee compensation, job training, and other terms, conditions, and privileges of employment.
+It is the policy of the Legislature not to discriminate against a qualified individual with a disability because of such disability with regard to job application procedures, the hiring, advancement, or discharge of employees, employee compensation, job training, and other terms, conditions, and privileges of employment.
+An individual may also not be discriminated against because they have a known relationship or association with an individual who has a disability.

-It is also the policy of the Legislative Council that no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of the Legislative Council, or be subjected to discrimination by the Legislative Council.
+It is also the policy of the Legislature that no qualified individual with a disability shall, by reason of such disability, be excluded from participation in or be denied the benefits of the services, programs, or activities of the Legislature or be subjected to discrimination by the Legislature.

 or for persons with hearing impairments, please call the Nebraska Relay System: